pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Modify the Virtual Address to 10.1.20.100 and the serverAddresses to 10.1.10.100 and 10.1.10.101.

 5. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

+.. note:: Ignore the schemaVersion error.
+Note the schema validator is using AS3.6 and we are using AS3.7.

 6. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Paste the AS3 declaration from the validator to the declaration body into Postman: